 Smartphones, smart watches, computers, cars — the online world is very much a part of the real world.
-Being digitally literate in your business, employment and personal life is now essential.
+Digital literacy is now essential in business and personal life.

 The coronavirus pandemic fast-tracked and increased the need for digital literacy, with an enormous uptake of digital technologies for working from home and connecting across the world.
 It’s not a bad thing though — individuals and organisations across a variety of sectors can use digital literacy to optimise their communication, productivity and approach to work and education.
 With a little know how, your business can use digital and online tools to reach your goals sooner and run your business more efficiently.

 Improve your digital literacy for a range of benefits for your business (and your personal life), including: